The Diary of Anne Frank (1959 film): Plot

-By July 1944, the invasion has bogged down and Kraler is hospitalized with ulcers.
-Upon hearing that the police have found the stolen typewriter, Anne writes that her diary provides her with a way to go on living after her death.
-After the Van Daans begin to quarrel once more, Peter declares that he cannot tolerate the situation and Anne soothes him by reminding him of the goodness of those who have come to their aid.
-Their conversation is interrupted by the sirens of an approaching police truck.
-As Anne and Peter bravely stand arm in arm, certain of their impending arrest, they passionately kiss.
-As the German uniformed police break down the bookcase entrance to the hideout, Otto declares they no longer have to live in fear, but can go forward in hope.
+By July 1944 the invasion bogs down, and Kraler is hospitalized with ulcers.
+The police have found the stolen typewriter, and Anne muses that her diary provides a way to live on after death.
+The Van Daans resume quarrelling, and Peter declares he cannot tolerate the situation.
+Anne soothes him by reminding him of the goodness of those who have come to their aid.
+The sirens of an approaching police van interrupt their conversation.
+Certain of impending arrest, they kiss.
+As the German police break open the bookcase entrance, Otto declares they no longer live in fear, but can go forward in hope.

-The film returns to 1945 as Otto tells Miep and Kraler that on his long journey home after his release from the concentration camp he learned how Edith, Margot, the Van Daans, and Dussell perished, but always held out hope that perhaps Anne had somehow survived.
-He sadly reveals that only the previous day in Rotterdam he met a woman who had been in Bergen-Belsen with Anne and confirmed her death.
-He then glances at Anne's diary and reads, "In spite of everything, I still believe that people are really good at heart," and reflects upon her unshakeable optimism.
+In 1945, Otto relates to Miep and Kraler his long journey from Auschwitz.
+Learning of the deaths of Edith, Margot, the Van Daans, and Dussel, he hoped that Anne had survived until meeting a woman from Bergen-Belsen who confirmed Anne's death.
+Opening Anne's diary, Otto reads, "In spite of everything, I still believe that people are really good at heart," reflecting upon Anne's unshakeable optimism.